stechstudio/laravel-storage-connect/docs/self-managed-connections.md

 ## Setup a new connection

 This package provides a pre-wired route to setup a cloud storage connection.
-This route is available at `/storage-connect/authorize/dropbox` by default.
-(Change 'dropbox' to any supported provider name.)
-This will go through the OAuth flow, and end up calling your save callback when finished.
+This route is available at `/storage-connect/authorize/dropbox` by default (change 'dropbox' to any supported provider name).
+This will go through the OAuth flow and end up calling your save callback when finished.

 Of course you can create your own route if need be.
 First access the driver and then call the authorize method: